aarshdeepkaur2/Fitness-tracker-fullstack/docs/architecture-kk.md

 File: `src/components/progresstracker/ProgressTracker.tsx`

 ### What it does
-offers the user interface for maintaining and showing fitness objectives.
+“Provides the user interface for displaying and managing fitness goals.”
 In addition to removing existing goals, users can designate them as Not Started, In Progress, or Completed.

 ### How it uses the architecture
 - Fetches and manages state through `useProgress` hook.